balena-os/migrate/docs/concept.md

 ### Stage 2 Boot Setup

-Setting boot is handled by the device and boot_manager traits / modules  and the device / boot manager specific implementations. ```device.get_device``` will attempt to return a device specific device trait implementation or fail if none is found.
+Setting up stag 2 boot is handled by the device and boot_manager traits / modules  and the device / boot manager specific implementations. ```Device::get_device()``` will attempt to return a device specific device trait implementation or fail if none is found.

 The device implementation will determine and return a suitable boot_manager implementation or fail if none is found.

-The basic strategy for stage2 is to place the kernel, initramfs and possible dtb files in a convenient location depending on the boot manager used and boot them.
+The basic strategy for stage2 is to place the kernel, initramfs and possible dtb files (device tree blob) in a convenient location depending on the boot manager used and to configure the system to boot them.
 The kernel command line provided will typically use partuuid or uuid syntax for the root device which has no relevance other than that it contains the stage2 config file ```balena-stage2.yml```.
+The root partition defaults to the same partition that contains the kernel and initramfs.
 For most system (other than x86 / grub) this is the critical of stage2 boot as the stage2 config contains information needed to restore the former boot configuration and mount all other required partitions / directories.
 Failing to restore the former boot configuration will lead to lost devices if stage2 fails.